 Jenna Mytton graduated from UW–Madison in spring 2018 with a bachelor of arts in journalism.
 Post- graduation, she moved to the east side of Madison to start a career in social media marketing and strategy at Ideas That Evoke, where she currently works as an account executive.
 Outside of work her time is devoted to her new puppy, Frankie.

-Camille Paskind is currently working at Wilson Dow Group, an event agency in Chicago, as a production assistant.
-She helps produce cruise ship naming ceremonies, product launches and other exciting event for companies around the world.
+Camille Paskind is a creative associate at Wilson Dow, a production agency in Chicago.
+She designs and delivers events, creative concepts, and strategies for corporate events, product launches, communication plans, and other live and virtual experiences for companies around the world.
 She graduated from UW-Madison in May 2018, majoring in journalism with focuses on reporting and strategic communication and received certificates in French language and leadership.
-She misses Madison and tries to visit as much as she can, but is happy that her new apartment is walking distance to Wrigley Field.
+In her free time, she enjoys playing tennis and tending to her guinea pig, George, after finding him abandoned in Lincoln Park.

-Ben Pickman is currently a news writer/producer at Sports Illustrated.
-He also helps in general NBA coverage and has previously produced multiple social video series, produced additional videos pertaining to the news of the day and worked on a documentary currently in development.
-Prior to that, he interned at CNN Sports where he wrote stories for CNN.com (http://cnn.com/) and helped produce CNN’s sports TV hits.
-The 2018 UW-Madison graduate double- majored in history and journalism, receiving the School of Journalism and Mass Communication’s Baughman Senior Achievement Award.
+Ben Pickman is currently a writer at Sports Illustrated.
+He contributes to both the website and magazine, writing original enterprise features about the NBA and WNBA as well as general breaking news stories.
+He has also appeared regularly on SI’s video platforms to discuss his reporting and other topics around the sports world.
+Prior to that, he interned at CNN Sports where he wrote for CNN.com and helped produce CNN’s sports TV hits.
+The 2018 UW-Madison graduate double-majored in history and journalism, receiving the School of Journalism and Mass Communication’s Baughman Senior Achievement Award.
 While at UW–Madison, he covered multiple athletics programs for the Daily Cardinal.

 Steven Potter began his reporting career in Milwaukee but now lives in his hometown of Madison.
-Now a producer for The Morning Show on Wisconsin Public Radio, he has been a freelance reporter for many years where his work regularly appeared in Isthmus, Madison Magazine, Discover magazine, Milwaukee Magazine, Wisconsin People & Ideas magazine, the Milwaukee Journal Sentinel and many other publications around the state.
-A graduate student at UW–Madison, he’s pursuing a master’s degree in journalism with a focus on multimedia reporting and data visualization.
+Now a producer for The Morning Show on Wisconsin Public Radio, he has been a reporter for many years with his work regularly sppearing in Isthmus, Madison Magazine, Discover magazine, Milwaukee Magazine, Wisconsin People & Ideas magazine, the Milwaukee Journal Sentinel and other publications around the state.
+In May 2021, he graduated from UW-Madison with a master’s degree in journalism with a focus on multimedia reporting

 Yidong (Steven) Wang is a PhD student at UW– Madison’s School of Journalism and Mass Communication.
 He does research on media ecology, social change, and queer communities.
 He has a bachelor’s degree in international journalism from Hong Kong Baptist University.
 As a Center fellow, he wrote about the ethical issues in journalistic coverage of cannabis.

-Natalie earned a master’s degree in journalism from the UW-Madison and is a reporter and podcast producer at The Capital Times.
-Her work has been published by Wisconsin Watch, WWNO-FM, Scalawag, Columbia Journalism Review and the New York Times.
+Natalie covers business and the local economy for The Capital Times.
+She earned a master’s degree in journalism from the UW-Madison, and her work has been published by Wisconsin Watch, WWNO-FM, Scalawag, Columbia Journalism Review and the New York Times.
 In a previous life, she trained as a Spanish-English interpreter and supported adult students pursuing high school equivalencies.
 She’s a proud alum of Listening Post New Orleans and her college radio station, KDVS 90.3 in Davis, California.